Shell Cordovan. A classic and timeless menswear staple.

 - Folks who want their boots to be noticed.
 The beautiful construction details are very eye-catching.

 - Those who want something uncommon.
-Due to its higher price and lack of presence in the US-market, you are unlikely to see many others wearing these boots.
+Due to its higher price and lack of presence in the US market, you are unlikely to see many others wearing these boots.

-Who should not buy Heinrich Dinkelacker
+Who shouldn’t buy Heinrich Dinkelacker

 - People who do not like wingtips.
-Unfortunately this is the only Cordovan Boot style HD currently offers.
+Unfortunately, this is the only Cordovan Boot style HD currently offers.

 - Again, those watching their pocketbook.
 This is the most expensive boot on the list!